rmurphey/mulberry/README.md

 - Clone this repository to a location of your choosing.

-    git clone git@github.com:Toura/mulberry.git
+    `git clone git@github.com:Toura/mulberry.git`

 - Add the full path to `mulberry/bin` to your path by editing your profile and adding the following:

-    export PATH=$PATH:/full/path/to/mulberry/bin
+    `export PATH=$PATH:/full/path/to/mulberry/mulberry/bin

-   For example, if you cloned the repository to `~/projects/toura_mulberry`, you would add the following to your `.profile` file.
+For example, if you cloned the repository to `~/projects/mulberry`, you would add the following to your `.profile` file.

-    export PATH=$PATH:/Users/yourusername/projects/toura_mulberry/mulberry/bin
+    export PATH=$PATH:/Users/yourusername/projects/mulberry/mulberry/bin

 - Install bundler if it is not already installed (note that you will need to have [rubygems](http://docs.rubygems.org/read/chapter/3) installed; it is installed by default on OSX):

-    gem install bundler
+    `gem install bundler`

 - From the root directory of the repository, run the following command:

-    bundle install
+    `bundle install`

 - You're done!
 You should now be able to run mulberry from any directory.